Drgblack/zaza-launch/public/README.md

 -   Bug fixes.
 (Overflow and responsiveness related.)
 -   Added faqs.html, contacts.html and about.html.
 -   Made the buttons redirect to the contact page for now.

+v0.3.1
+-   Fixed the table responsiveness issue (Wrapped the table in a div, made the div a flex container, justified it's items).